awesomeeng/awesome-config/README.md

 one.five: "${one.four} and FIVE!"
 ```

 When you call `config().start()` AwesomeConfig merges all the added configurations together to form a single configuration view.
-Then it iterates the entire configuration looking for any Variables and replaces those variables with their appropriate values.
+Then it iterates the entire configuration looking for any variables and replaces those variables with their appropriate values.
 You can even have variables that reference variables and so on, as shown in the example above.

 If for some reason a variable cannot resolve, you will get an exception immediately.

 You can use a variable anywhere you would have a value.
-In key/value pairs you can simple have the variable in place of the string; in JSON blocks you should wrap the variable in quotes like `"${blah}"` so the JSON will validate.
+In key/value pairs you can simply have the variable in place of the string; in JSON blocks you should wrap the variable in quotes like `"${blah}"` so the JSON will validate.

 Variables get replaced by the exact content they are referencing.
 If the variable is the entire content of the string, it will replace the string with the type of the resolved variable as for `one.three` and `one.four` from the example above.
 However, if the variable is only a portion of the content, it will **string concatenate** the contents together, as shown in the example above for `one.five` which would return `12 and FIVE!` as a string.

 ### Special Variables

-In addition to referencing specific portions of config using variables, you can also use variables to get a number of special values as described below:
+In addition to referencing specific portions of config using variables you can also use variables to get a number of special values as described below:

  - **${env:xyz}**: Returns the envionment variables specified, xyz in this case.

- - **${hostname:domain}**: returns the last two parts of the hostname, the "google.com" portion.
+ - **${hostname:domain}**: Returns the last two parts of the hostname, the "google.com" portion.
- - **${hostname:fqdn}**: same as `${hostname:full}`.
+ - **${hostname:fqdn}**: Same as `${hostname:full}`.
- - **${hostname:full}**: returns the entire hostname string.
+ - **${hostname:full}**: Returns the entire hostname string.
  - **${hostname:name}**: Returns the first part of the hostname strig, everything up tot he first dot.

- - **${process:args}**: returns the arguments passed to the process, as a string.
+ - **${process:args}**: Returns the arguments passed to the process, as a string.
  - **${process:cwd}**: Returns the current working directory.
- - **${process:exec}**: returns the executable (usually "node" or "node.exe") that ran node.
+ - **${process:exec}**: Returns the executable (usually "node" or "node.exe") that ran node.
- - **${process:execPath}**: returns the executable (usually "node" or "node.exe") that ran node.
+ - **${process:execPath}**: Returns the executable (usually "node" or "node.exe") that ran node.
  - **${process:main}**: Returns the script executed by node at startup.
- - **${process:pid}**: returns the process pid.
+ - **${process:pid}**: Returns the process pid.
- - **${process:ppid}**: returns te process parent pid.
+ - **${process:ppid}**: Returns te process parent pid.
  - **${process:script}**: Returns the script executed by node at startup.
  - **${process:version}**: Returns node.js version, as a string.